WHAT IS THERAPY AND HOW DOES IT HELP?

 - Changing old behavior patterns and developing new ones

 - Improving your self-esteem and gaining strength to cope with life

 HOW DOES IT WORK?

-We would first meet for a face to face consultation so I can hear about what you are looking for, and answer questions.
-We would then schedule several sessions so I could get a better understanding of the issues that are concerning you, and see whether I am the best person to provide the services you need.
-If you don't feel comfortable working with me, or if your problem does not lie within the areas of my expertise, I will refer you to other qualified professionals.
+After you contact me, we will set up a brief phone or video consultation so I can hear about what you are looking for, and answer questions.
+We would then schedule several sessions so I could get a better understanding of the issues that are concerning you and see whether I am the best person to provide the services you need.
+If you do not feel comfortable working with me, or if your problem does not lie within the areas of my expertise, I will refer you to other qualified professionals.
 Once we agree to work together, we will usually meet once a week for 50 minutes.

 In sessions, we would talk about your current concerns and explore them together.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous therapy session.
 Depending on your specific needs, therapy can be short or long-term.
 The goal of short-term therapy is to tackle an isolated difficulty, often an urgent one, such as a relationship break up or a crisis at work.
-Its aim is to reduce distressing feelings and help you cope and function better.
+The goal is to reduce distressing feelings and help you cope and function better.
 Long-term therapy offers a more in-depth understanding of a problem, often based on how feelings in the present are related to past experiences.
 A comprehensive understanding of your underlying issues can bring about deeper, lasting changes and give you tools to cope better in the future.

 MY THERAPEUTIC APPROACH

 Psychotherapy has been shown to be beneficial in most cases, however, due to the exploratory nature of therapy, it is not possible to predict the outcome of your therapy or guarantee its success; evaluation of your progress will be part of our ongoing discussion.